 Other 3 APs are placed in same positions of PoPs.

-A specific graph has been selected to connect PoPs and Aps and it is depicted with solid arrows.
-Furthermore each PoP is assumed to reach some APs by means of a preferential path resulting in 3 different “network island” (blue dashed ellipses).
+A specific graph has been selected to connect PoPs and Aps, and it is depicted with solid arrows.
+Furthermore, each PoP is assumed to reach some APs by means of a preferential path resulting in 3 different “network island” (blue dashed ellipses).

-The three different network islands are based on network topology, in relation with simulated traffic flow through network nodes (such as spanning tree).
+The three different network islands are based on network topology in relation with simulated traffic flow through network nodes (such as spanning tree).

 Possible alternative paths are represented by dashed arrows.